Monsoon Raaga: Release

 The film was released on 16 September 2022.
-The digital streaming rights were acquired by ZEE5 and will be premiered on 9 December 2022.
+The digital streaming rights were acquired by ZEE5 and was premiered on 9 December 2022.

 Reception

 Sharadhaa of The New Indian Express gave a rating of 3 out of 5 and wrote that "Monsoon Raaga is a slow-moving film that does create some confusion in the beginning, however, the characters steal the show.
 In a nutshell, Monsoon Raaga makes for a realistic experience for romantic hearts".
 While comparing it with the original film, Shivani Kava of The News Minute wrote: "This slice-of-life drama remains a notch below the original".
 Echoing the same, Muralidhara Khajane of The Hindu wrote: "Despite commendable performances by the cast, the Kannada remake of ‘C/o Kancharapalem’ has been visualised with pure commercial interest, lacking the charm of the original".